 - To speak to one of the team, an expert, or for more information please contact us

 Contact our office

 Make an enquiry

 RGN, State Certified Midwife, National Diploma - District Nursing, Independent & Supplementary Prescribing, Full Member of Expert Witness Institute (MEWI)

 I qualified as a Registered General Nurse in 1979 from Glasgow Royal Infirmary gaining experience as a staff nurse in the surgical admissions ward.
 I then trained as a midwife, qualifying in June 1980.
-After practising as a midwife - gaining experience predominantly in the delivery suite and post natal units, I moved into community health.
+After practising as a midwife - gaining experience predominantly in the delivery suite and post-natal units, I moved into community health.
 My role combined both general nursing and community midwifery practice.
 During my time in this role I successfully gained the National Diploma in District Nursing.
 My role as a district nurse/midwife enabled me to gain extensive experience in managing patients in their own home and in the GP practice environment.
-I developed my nursing skills in the care of patients with long term conditions such as Multiple Sclerosis, MND, post CVA, respiratory conditions such as COPD and diabetes.
+I developed my nursing skills in the care of patients with long term conditions such as Multiple Sclerosis, MND, post CVA, diabetes and respiratory conditions such as COPD.
 Since this time, my skills in community nursing have continued to develop and I have extensive understanding of wound management, diabetes management, administering medicines, palliative care, assessment and management of complex care, and care of the elderly patient.
-My midwifery experience included managing women throughout their antenatal, delivery and postnatal experiences.
-I subsequently gained clinical skills and qualifications in managing the premature infant and completed a neonatal intensive care course.